 Many people now have connections abroad and this can lead to a whole range of complex legal issues following the breakdown of a relationship.
 Our family law lawyers are experienced in dealing with all types of international matters following divorce and separation including jurisdictional issues, disputes relating to children, multi-jurisdictional financial arrangements, the treatment of trusts on divorce and international adoption, surrogacy and fertility issues.

-Not only are our family law lawyers experienced in handling international family matters but we are also a member of MSI, a global alliance of lawyers and accountants, allowing us to arrange expert foreign legal advice quickly and efficiently.
+Not only are our family solicitors experienced in handling international family matters but we are also a member of MSI, a global alliance of lawyers and accountants, allowing us to arrange expert foreign legal advice quickly and efficiently.

 Who do we help?

 Our family law solicitors help a broad range of clients from entrepreneurs and business owners to homemakers and retirees.

 Why choose us as your family law firm?

 Our team are all members of Resolution, the professional body that encourages a non-confrontational approach to resolving family disputes.
 We aim to be fair but firm, using our skills and experience to help you achieve your desired outcome.
 When required we will adopt a robust approach to deal with difficult and opposing points of view.
 Our clients trust us to provide high-quality family law advice and exceptional client support in the most challenging of circumstances.

 The extensive knowledge of our team means that we can think about wider issues for you and your family too – such as pensions, tax and family businesses.
 Whatever your needs and concerns we will direct you to the very best people to help you.

 Recognising that paying legal costs can be a concern for individuals, we are transparent about costs and provide regular cost estimates and updates to assist in budgeting throughout the case.
 Our family solicitors can also provide information about ways to fund your legal fees.

 If you’re meeting with one of our family law solicitors for the first time here’s a quick guide to what to expect.